elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ]
 ---

-This article encompasses my thoughts on Canada.
+This article will be the one stop shop for my thoughts on Canada.
 Please refer to the table of contents to read sections that are interesting to you.

 {{< toc >}}